Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 What Are the Treatment Options for Childhood Epilepsy?

 Effective seizure treatment for children requires a personalized approach.
+Childhood epilepsy care depends on seizure type, age, EEG findings, MRI findings, developmental stage, and how the child tolerates medication.
 Our treatment philosophy centers on:

 1. Achieving seizure freedom with minimal side effects